Eriogonum diatomaceum: Description

-This plant is a candidate for federal protection.
+Conservation

+Eriogonum diatomaceum is listed as a critically endangered and fully protected species by the State of Nevada.
+It was a Candidate species for listing on the Endangered Species Act, but the listing was determined as Not Warranted in 2014.
+A majority of the population is within a Bureau of Land Management proposed Area of Critical Environmental Concern (ACEC), but the ACEC has not been finalized as of 2024.

 The substrate on which the plant grows is targeted for mining of cat litter and other products.
 Off-road vehicle use in the area is a threat, with two thirds of occurrences growing near access roads.
 Livestock grazing is also a threat, as the animals degrade the soil.